Enforcing Support

 - taking payments from the federal government such as Employment Insurance, Canada Pension, Old Age Security, grain advances, Revenue Canada refunds or GST rebates and using them to pay support owing

-- seizing and selling personal property, such as a vehicle and using the proceeds of the sale to pay support owing
+- seizing and selling personal property, such as a vehicle, and using the proceeds of the sale to pay support owing

-- suspending the payor’s driver’s licence
+- suspending the payor’s driver’s, fishing and hunting licences

 Some of these actions can be taken by individuals themselves if the order is not registered with the MEO.
 However, individuals cannot do things like suspend the person’s driver’s licence or require the person to appear in court.
 Individuals who are enforcing agreements, orders or awards on their own are responsible for the costs of doing this.
 Because certain procedures must be followed to take these actions, individuals trying to collect on their own may need the help of a lawyer.